craju06/CBO_LCB/README.md

     - Python-version:>=3.9
         Dependency package: scikit-learn:1.4.1.post1, numpy, scipy

-    - Note: Before proceeding further, ensure you have installed all necessary dependencies in a single environment (R and Python).
+    <t>Note: Before proceeding further, ensure you have installed all necessary dependencies in a single environment (R and Python).

 2. Running the R Script in the terminal: